How to register

 Get everything ready

 We’ll need to see all pages of the power of attorney, or Court of Protection order, if you’re submitting your document online or in branch.

 This can be either the original, or a copy certified by a solicitor, a Notary Public, or by the donor if they have the mental capacity to do so.
-If you submit a copy of the document it must be signed and dated on every page by a solicitor (including blank pages).
+If you submit a copy of the document it must be signed and dated on every page by a solicitor, including any blank pages.

 To complete the registration, you’ll also need: